KatherineMichel/digital-commonplace/README.md

 Formerly known as "The List", this is my Digital Commonplace.
 I came across the idea of a [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book) in an article about how Naveen [stays organized](https://superorganizers.substack.com/p/how-naveen-keeps-track).
 My Digital Commonplace is a device for helping me remember knowledge and is unique to who I am.
 It's not intended to be *perfect*.
 It's an informal, living document filled with my own personal learnings and notes.

 <!--
+Important!
+https://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1007296 | Ten simple rules for helping newcomers become contributors to open projects

+https://twitter.com/adriennefriend/status/1063457337481076736 | adriennefriend on Twitter: "Ever wonder what I'd be like as your engineering manager?
+Read what some of my direct reports had to say. https://t.co/v9lL633M22 https://t.co/fcbLsy28kq" / Twitter

+https://twitter.com/samjulien/status/1176911453577777153 | Sam Julien on Twitter: "Best piece of advice someone gave me that I never followed and always regretted: Every time you learn something coding at work, write a tiny, low-effort blog post about it.
+You can always edit or beef up later, but it's the fastest way to remember what you've learned." / Twitter

+https://www.coursera.org/learn/the-science-of-well-being | The Science of Well-Being | Coursera

+https://neilkakkar.com/sapiens.html | If Sapiens were a blog post | Neil Kakkar

+https://twitter.com/ValaAfshar/status/973111886303649792 | Vala Afshar on Twitter: "17 equations that changed the world… "

+https://twitter.com/JamesClear/status/1190623326705635328 | James Clear on Twitter: "We hold onto our flaws because they are insurance for our failures.
+Every fear serves a purpose.
+When we cling to unhelpful beliefs and old fears, we can blame failure on them.
+Growth requires the courage to give our best effort and not blame our flaws as the cause of failure." / Twitter

 https://www.amazon.com/gp/help/customer/display.html/?nodeId=200747550 | Amazon.com Help: Borrow Books from a Public Library

+https://www.amazon.com/dp/0804137501/ | Amazon.com: Remote: Office Not Required (9780804137508): Jason Fried, David Heinemeier Hansson: Books

 https://medium.com/@rklau/my-homegrown-personal-crm-87dffbcf54d7 | My Homegrown, Personal CRM - Rick Klau - Medium
 https://support.airtable.com/hc/en-us/articles/360021518753-Getting-started-starting-with-the-base-ics | Getting started: starting with the base-ics – Airtable - Support